Released under the MIT License. See LICENSE for details.

 // Released under the MIT License.
 See LICENSE for details.

-// THIS CODE IS AUTOGENERATED BY META BUILD; DO NOT EDIT BY HAND.
+// THIS CODE IS AUTOGENERATED BY CODEGEN BUILD; DO NOT EDIT BY HAND.

 #include "ballistica/shared/ballistica.h"